Everything You Need to Know about Heat Pumps

 Heat pumps provide a perfect energy-efficient alternative to furnaces and air conditioners in places with moderate heating and cooling requirements.
 Unlike refrigerators which convert heat from inside to outside to create a cooling effect, heat pumps move heat outside into your home.
 During summer, they will transfer the heat from the cool outdoors to warm your house.
 Unlike air conditioners, heat pumps consume little power because they move heat rather than generate heat hence reducing the cost of operating conventional heating and cooling appliances.

 A typical heat pump contains three features; the evaporator, which utilizes the energy from a renewable source such as air, water, ground, or solar by turning liquid into gas.
 The compressor puts pressure on the gas to raise its temperature while the condenser modifies the heat from the gas to the heating system, turning it into a liquid state.
 The expansion valve suppresses the pressure of the refrigerant to activate the evaporation process.

 Types of Heat Pumps

 Earth-sourced heat pumps transfer high heat frequencies from the ground to the building or a nearby water source.
 Ironically, the cost of installation is higher than other heating services, but their operational costs tend to be lower.
-With power as little as 30-60 percent, these pumps can regulate humidity, are durable, and compatible with a broader range of spaces.
-Before installing the ground-source, pay attention to the sub-soil, size of space, and the landscape.
+With power as little as 30-60 percent, these pumps can regulate humidity, are durable, and are compatible with a broader range of spaces.
+Before installing the ground source, pay attention to the subsoil, size of space, and landscape.